Mellanox/network-operator/README.md

 >\* Required for GPUDirect driver container deployment

-If NFD is already deployed in the cluster, make sure to pass `--set nfd.enabled=false` to the helm install command to avoid conflicts.
+>__NOTE__: If NFD is already deployed in the cluster, make sure to pass `--set nfd.enabled=false` to the helm install command to avoid conflicts, and if NFD is deployed from this repo the `enableNodeFeatureApi` flag is enabled by default to have the ability to create NodeFeatureRules.

 ## Resource Definitions
 The Operator Acts on the following CRDs: